nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

      Slice: Class A, its associations and associated classes

 T108 Model: Single class (Class A) with dependencies only
-            All dependencies have Class A as their depender
+            All dependencies have Class A as their dependee
      Crit:  Class A
      Slice: Class A, its dependencies and associated classes

 T109 Model: Single class (Class A) with dependencies only
-            All dependencies have Class A as their dependee
+            All dependencies have Class A as their depender
      Crit:  Class A
-     Slice: Class A, its dependencies and associated classes
+     Slice: Class A and its dependencies

 T110 Model: Two independent empty classes (Class A & B)
      Crit:  Class A